devnio/Optimized-CPU-Ray-Marcher/README.md

 # Ray Marcher
-Implementation of a fast ray marcher.
+Implementation of a fast ray marcher based on sphere tracing.

 # How to compile and run
+### Dependencies
+No dependencies are required to run our raymarcher.
+Everything is self-contained.

 ### Compile
 First compile the project by running these commands from the root directory:
 ```